Scythian religion: The ritual sleep

 The ritual sleep was a ceremony during which a substitute ritual king would ceremonially sleep in an open air field along with the gold hestiai for a single night, possibly as a symbolical ritual impregnation of the earth.
 This substitute king would receive as much land as he could ride around in one day: this land belonged to the real king and was given to the substitute king to complete his symbolic identification with the real king, following which he would be allowed to live for one year until he would be sacrificed when the time for the next ritual sleep festival would arrive and a successor of the ritual king was chosen.
 This ceremony also represented the death and rebirth of the Scythian king and was conducted at the Holy Ways, where the great bronze cauldron representing the centre of the world was located.

+The ceremony of the ritual sleep was the main event of the Scythian calendar, during which the Scythian kings would worship the gold hestiai with rich sacrifices.
+The ceremony might have been held at the moment of the Scythian calendar corresponding to the fall of the gold objects from the heavens.

 Divination

 Willow stick divination

 Traditional Scythian soothsayers used willow withies for divination.
 This method of divination involved placing a bundle of willow sticks on the ground, untying it, and laying out the individual sticks.